 The A Rocha family is committed to seeing our oceans be a place of hope, not plastic.
 We began our project on marine plastic pollution in 2015 based out of our field study centres in France.
-This led to an expansion of the work to Portugal and the UK with a focus on microplastics.
-This culminated in our release of our Microplastics Toolbox.
+This led to an expansion of the work globally including developing resources for our Microplastics Toolbox.

-A beach clean-up guide is available to help those who want to organize their own events (also in Spanish).
+A beach clean-up guide is available to help those who want to organize their own events.
+This guide is also available in French, Portuguese (Brazilian), Portuguese (European) and Spanish.
 We also encourage A Rocha National Organizations to find a beach cleanup near them using the International Coastal Cleanup website and join their neighbours in this God-honouring and community-serving activity.
-Record your beach cleans so we can show that the church is making a difference.

-The date is flexible: if you can’t make it on the the weekend of 21-22 September 2019, pick a nearby date.
-The same with location: if you don’t live by the seaside, clean up a river, street, park or vacant lot in your town and keep that litter from ever getting into the ocean.
+If you don’t live by the seaside, clean up a river, lake, street, park or vacant lot in your town and keep that litter from ever getting into the ocean.

 We are recommending that national organizations and individuals not only collect plastic off beaches, but contribute to efforts to document the nature of it.
 This involves considerably more effort, so do not feel obligated.
 But if you are able, it will help A Rocha begin to quantify its contribution to the global effort as well as help researchers to better understand the issue.
 We recommend using the methodology suggested at the International Coastal Cleanup site by The Ocean Conservancy.
-Download their data sheet and send completed forms to [email protected] who will compile them and pass them on to The Ocean Conservancy.
+Download the Clean Swell app and document the trash you collect – this can be used any time of the year if you regularly clean plastic.

 The act of cleaning the beach is an end in and of itself – we are caring for God’s beaches, ocean and waterways.
-However, there were a number of additional benefits from this activity that have been identified out of this first year of global effort to be involved in the ICC.
+However, there were a number of additional benefits from this activity that have been identified out our global efforts to be involved in the ICC.